JokkeAK/s205284_WheelOfFortune/README.md

 This is the app made for the individual project for course 62550, User experience and mobile application development Fall 22.
 It is a modified game of Wheel of Fortune.

+It does not currently support all screen sizes.
+Has been tested with an emulated phone with 5.5 inches of screen size.

 Created by student: s205284, Joakim Anker Kruse.

 The link to the GitHub repository: https://github.com/JokkeAK/WheelOfFortune